 - Taco dinner at one of the corner stores - my suggestion Hamburgesita in Buena Vista

 - Mezcal tasting in one of the many Mezcalerias in town

-Day 4 - Visit the
+Day 4 - Visit whatever else you feel like

 - Visit el Mercado Adolfo López Mateos (food and product market)